minterciso/cuAutotools/README.md

 works for me.

 ## Details
-The big detail here is that *all* CUDA code **must** be in a .cu file, otherwise the g++ compiler will get lost.
-Even for .h files, you can of course create global CUDA variables (for instance curandState) on the .h file, but you can't use any __global__, __host__, __device__ or others on the header file.
-So what
+The big detail here is that all CUDA code must be inside a .cu file, otherwise the Autotools will try to compile using the g++ compiler, instead of the nvcc.
+You can use .h files for headers with mixed host/device code, even for leaving macros in the .h file and using them on the .cu files.
-I like to do is to treat the program as a normal C/C++ program, and create some files *only* for CUDA code.

-On this exempla you'll find the files main.c, kernel.h and kernel.cu.
-You'll also find that, if you ignore the kernel.cu, kernel.h seems like a normal C/C++ header file, so main.c can include it with no issues and call their functions.
-Since the kernel.cu is the one handed by the nvcc it'll also compile in an .o file normally, even if you put some CUDA Kernels in it.

-Basically it goes like this:

-* main.c ==> kernel.h (g++ handles this)
-* kernel.cu ==> cuda.h, curand_kernel.h (nvcc handles this)

-And the linking is done by g++ by using -lcudart

 Apart from this, everything is like a normal autotools project.